 Create an environment that sets you up for a good night’s sleep.
 In addition to maintaining a comfortable temperature, make sure that your room is dark or dimly lit without distracting lights from electronic devices.
 You may also want to consider sleeping with your humidifier on, if you have one.

 If you think you may have a sleep disorder like sleep apnea or insomnia, consult with your doctor for a diagnosis and treatment, in addition to taking the actions above.

 Alto is here every step of the way to make it easy to manage your asthma symptoms at any time of day.
 Our team of pharmacists is available to answer questions about your asthma medications, and we offer free, same-day delivery and medication management tools like reminders and auto refills in our app.

-Reach out via text or phone at 1-800-874-5881 or in-app messaging to learn how Alto can support your asthma treatment plan.
+Reach out any time through in-app secure messaging or by phone at 1-800-874-5881 to learn how Alto can support your asthma treatment plan.